Local school closures - Picayune Item

 The PRC JV football game at Long Beach Monday night has also been cancelled.

-The Poplarville and Picayune School Districts have made no announcements about school closures.
+The Poplarville and Picayune School Districts have not announced any closures.
+All three districts were open for school Monday.
 This story will be updated with new information as it becomes available.

 The Poplarville School Board meeting for Monday night is still planned to go on as scheduled, said Superintendent Konya Miller.